asmachy/Help-Circle-Mobile-app/README.md

 # App Function
 To send emergency help request, click on "Need Help" button.

-To know about the people who needs help and their condition, click on notification button.
+To know about the people who need help and their condition, click on notification button.

 To know someones profile, search according to their phone number and click on their name.